FEniCS/basix/joss/paper.md

 the finite element definitions are separated into the `dune-localfunctions` module.
 FIAT and Basix are the finite element definition and tabulations libraries used by legacy FEniCS and FEniCSx (respectively).
-Symfem is a standalone element definition libraries that computed basis functions symbolically.
+Symfem is a standalone element definition library that computed basis functions symbolically.
 By separating the finite element definitions from the core of the code, users are able to tabulate elements and obtain information about them without having to interact with the other components of the library.
 In FEniCSx for example, this allows users who want to create custom